 Compatible ODB2 code readers

 Basically, any quality Bluetooth code reader made within the last 5 years is compatible with Yamaha motorcycles.
-I am using an old BAFX OBDII diagnostic interface that is around 4 years old and it works great.
+I am using a BAFX OBDII diagnostic interface that is around 4 years old and it works great.
 It supports the following protocols:

 - SAE J1850 VPW